Understanding Bandits with Graph Feedback: Introduction

 \subsection{Related Work}

-The multi-armed bandit problem originated from the sequential decision making under uncertainty~\cite{wald1947sequential,arrow1949bayes} and the adversarial bandit is a natural variant introduced by~\cite{auer1998line}.
-The work of~\cite{mannor2011bandits} introduced the graph feedback model with self-loop on each vertex in order to interpolating between the full feedback and bandit feedback settings.
-This model has been extensively studied~\cite{mannor2011bandits,alon2013bandits,kocak2014efficient,alon2017nonstochastic}.
+The multi-armed bandit problem originated from the sequential decision making under uncertainty studied in~\cite{wald1947sequential,arrow1949bayes} and the adversarial bandit is a natural variant introduced by~\cite{auer1998line}.
+The work of~\cite{mannor2011bandits} introduced the graph feedback model with a self-loop on each vertex in order to interpolating between the full feedback and bandit feedback settings.
+This model has been extensively studied in the work of~\cite{mannor2011bandits,alon2013bandits,kocak2014efficient,alon2017nonstochastic}.
 The work of~\cite{ACDK15} removed the self-loop assumption and considered generalized constrained graphs.
 They gave a full characterization of the mini-max regret in terms of the time horizon $T$.
-In contrast to fixed graph feedback, recent work considered the time-varying graphs~\cite{kocak2014efficient,cohen2016online,alon2015online,tossou2017thompson}.
-Another line of recent work is to study random graphs, or the graphs with probabilistic feedback~\cite{li2020stochastic,liu2018information,alon2017nonstochastic}.
+In contrast to fixed graph feedback, recent work of~\cite{kocak2014efficient,cohen2016online,alon2015online,tossou2017thompson} considered the time-varying graphs.
+Another line of recent work in~\cite{li2020stochastic,liu2018information,alon2017nonstochastic} is to study random graphs, or the graphs with probabilistic feedback.

-Most algorithms for adversarial bandits are derived from the EXP3 algorithm, e.g.~\cite{auer2002nonstochastic,radlinski2008learning} However, even for the vanilla multi-armed bandit problem, a direct application of EXP3 can only get an upper bound of $O\tp{\sqrt{n\log n \cdot T}}$~\cite{auer2002nonstochastic}, which is suboptimal.
+Most algorithms for adversarial bandits are derived from the EXP3 algorithm, e.g.~\cite{auer2002nonstochastic,radlinski2008learning}.
+However, even for the vanilla multi-armed bandit problem, a direct application of EXP3 can only get an upper bound of $O\tp{\sqrt{n\log n \cdot T}}$~\cite{auer2002nonstochastic}, which is suboptimal.
 In fact, the EXP3 is a special case of \emph{online stochastic mirror descent} (OSMD) algorithm when using negentropy function as the potential function.
 OSMD was developed by ~\cite{nemirovski1979efficient,nemirovskij1983problem} for online optimization.
 By choosing a more sophisticated potential function, namely the $1/2$-Tsallis entropy function~\cite{tsallis1988possible}, OSMD can achieve the tight bound $\Theta\tp{\sqrt{nT}}$~\cite{ZL19}.
-Another way to achieve the optimal regret bound is developed in ~\cite{wei2018more} where a biased loss estimator for OSMD was used.